nPelvin/nextJS/README.md

 With my key features set, I had to decide on what technology to create the app with.
 The "server rendered" criteria was the main driver in this decision.

-I am very comfortable with React, but as this is considered primarily client-side rendering I felt that wouldn't meet the first criteria.
+I am very comfortable with React, but as this is considered primarily client-side rendering I felt it wouldn't meet the first criteria.
 I decided to pivot to NextJs instead.
-As NextJs is pre/server rendered, I thought it would be suitable.
+As NextJs is pre-rendered/server-rendered, I thought it would be suitable.
 I had used NextJs once before, and I considered it a good opportunity to further cement my learning.
 Vanilla Javascript would've been another good option, but ultimately I felt this might have taken a bit longer and was keeping in mind the time restraints.

 ## Challenges / Learnings